LukePappa/Ourism/text.md

 1. Realize that all misery is self-imposed.
 2. Resolve to stop imposing misery upon yourself.
-3. Stop imposing misery upon yourself.
+3. When misery arises, resolve it.